 “Digitalization and innovation are the motor of structural change,” said Economy Minister Peter Altmaier.
 “With better interest rates, digitalization and innovation projects are even more attractive.
 This will provide more momentum for the post-corona upturn.”

 Companies can apply for up to EUR 25 million per project and a two-year grace period before replayents on the principle are due.
-ERP funds have been used to assist businesses in Germany for more than 70 years and originated in the Marshal Fund following the Second World War.
+ERP funds have been used to assist businesses in Germany for more than 70 years and originated in the Marshall Fund following the Second World War.
 Application procedures are due to be simplified as of January 1, 2021, and the focus of the program will be expanded.